-Using this current pandemic as an example, countries are changing information on who can enter their borders and quarantine rules on an extremely frequent basis.
-There is little to no coordination between countries and the information for customers is overwhelming and messy.
-Similarly, governments are not collecting this data in a coordinated way.
+Using this current pandemic as an example, countries are habitually and frequently changing information on who can enter their borders and quarantine requirements.
+There is little to no coordination between countries and the information for customers is overwhelming, confusing and messy.
+Similarly, governments are not collecting relevant data in a coordinated way.

-Helping governments to identify and implement globally scalable solutions to collect data needed to prevent the transmission of COVID-19 and allow opening of the borders should be a priority for IATA.
+Helping governments to identify and implement globally scalable solutions to collect data needed to prevent the transmission of COVID-19 and allow for the opening of borders should be a priority for IATA.

-Without a global approach, it has been already demonstrated, governments will be collecting the data on an individual basis.
-Increasingly fragmented digitalization of passenger data collection by the governments will be a heavy impediment for the restart.
-Beyond slowing down of the border opening, the traveller's confusion and risks to personal data privacy, proliferation of standalone government solutions will directly impact the airlines in terms of passenger processing and costs.
+Without a global approach, as has already been demonstrated, governments will be collecting varying and conflicting degree of individual passenger data.
+Increasingly fragmented digitalization of passenger data collection by governments will be a significant impediment for the restart.
+Beyond slowing down the opening of borders, the passenger's confusion and risks to personal data privacy, proliferation of standalone government solutions will directly impact the airlines in terms of passenger trust, while also increasing airline costs.